 Today in Tedium: They change the color of our skin.
 They get stuck in our teeth.
 But for some reason, we can’t stop eating cheese curls, the puffiest snack food ever created.
 But these corn-and-powder snacks didn’t just fall like manna from the sky into our bowls, always there for us ahead of our Bojack Horseman marathon.
 The story of the cheese curl is one of the more unusual creation stories in snack-food history.
 Let’s talk about it.
 It’s weirder than you’d think. — Ernie @ Tedium

-Who invented the cheese curl?
+Who invented cheese curls?
 One story involves a piece of agricultural equipment

 Wisconsin, the agricultural hub that it is, has given us a lot of food innovations over the years.
 (Three words: fried cheese curds.)